sevenian3/ChromaStarPy/README.txt

                      coefficients (LDCs)  ("Report 4")
          *.tla.txt:  The continuum rectified spectral line, and the atomic energy-level populations of the user-defined two-level atom (TLA) ("Report 5")
-         *_restart.py: The stellar parameters and converged structure are written as python assignment statements.
+         *_retart.py The stellar parameters and converged structure are written as python assignment statements.
 		     This file is automatically input as a module, and whether the structure it contains is used depends on the value of the input parameter specSynMode (see "Input parameters:" under ("Setting up a modeling run").
+	*.ppress.txt	Partial pressures of all atmoic, ionic, and molecular species that are treated in Phil Bennett's integrated EOS/Checmical Equilibrium package "GAS"

    **
    ** Integrated post-processing, reporting, and visualization